Building a new generation of leaders

 “Addressing the health and education inequalities of Indigenous Australians is a complex problem.
 The solutions that will work will have to come from the grass roots up – from the community itself,” says Dr Jenkins who has heritage stemming from the Gunditjmara nation of western Victoria.

-“The only way to do that it is encourage and enable Indigenous people into leadership roles, whatever their background, be it politics, law, government, healthcare, science, engineering or business.
+“The only way to do that is encourage and enable Indigenous people into leadership roles, whatever their background, be it politics, law, government, healthcare, science, engineering or business.

 “Unless we train and encourage our own mob to solve our own issues, then making change for the better will only take longer.
 So in a very real sense this program can hasten the change that needs to happen by getting Indigenous leaders into important leadership roles.”